-As modern football continues to demand higher physical intensity, tracking player movement data has become vital for identifying top-performing talents.
-Using the advanced Comparisonator Physical Module, we’ve analyzed Hungary NB I to highlight the best U23 players in three key physical parameters for the 2024/25 season so far.
-This in-depth evaluation provides clubs, scouts, and analysts with a clearer picture of emerging athletes whose physical capabilities set them apart on the pitch.
+As the demands of modern football continue to rise, physical intensity has become a defining factor in identifying top-level talent.
+Leveraging the advanced capabilities of the Comparisonator Physical Module, we’ve analyzed Hungary’s NB I league to spotlight the top-performing U23 players in three key physical metrics during the 2024/25 season so far.
+This comprehensive assessment offers clubs, scouts, and analysts valuable insight into emerging players whose physical performance sets them apart.

 Please note that all numbers are per 90 min data from the 2024/25 Season – So Far.